scdemanett/omni-fiber-service-mapper/README.md

 - Go to **Map** page
 - Select your campaign
 - Toggle filters to show/hide service types
-- Enable **Timeline Mode** to see changes over time
+- Enable **Timeline Mode** to see service rollout history
+  - Scrub through time using the slider
-- Use playback controls to animate service expansion
+  - Play animation of service expansion

-### 5. Track Progress
-- Go to **Progress** page
-- Select your campaign
-- View transition statistics
+  - Dates based on when Omni Fiber established service (API dates)
-- See which addresses changed status
+  - Track exactly when addresses became serviceable
-- Analyze service rollout trends
+- Export filtered results as GeoJSON

 ## API Integration